pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-03.md

 ## 03: Examining Objects/Domains

-One object of interest has been discovered along witha  couple of suspicious domains, lets check for some details.
+One object of interest has been discovered along with a couple of suspicious domains,<br>
+lets check VirusTOtal for some details.<br>

 <pre data-label="OBJECTS"><code>
 01.File Name: <span class="red">sd4.ps1</span>